argoproject/Argo/docs/users/sidebarswidgets.rst

 Largo Donate Widget
 -------------------

 Shows a donate message and button with a link to a donation page.
 You can change the message, button text, and/or link on a per-widget basis if you need to for different pages/sections of your site.
+By default, the link used in this widget is the one set under the **Appearance > Theme Options > Basic Settings** menu (also used for the donate button in the site header).

 Largo Explore Related
 ---------------------